Intensive Technical Assistance

 • Program performance, including data reporting and analysis

-• Financial and management practices, including practices to ensure compliance with grant administration requirements.
+• Financial and management practices

 1. Application and Memorandum of Understanding (MOU)

-The application for Intensive Technical Assistance is reviewed by the OIB-TAC project director.
 OIB Program Managers are welcome to discuss the process or ask any questions prior to submitting the application.
 Email Kendra Farrow, OIB-TAC Project Director

 We recommend a presentation of the findings as well as general information about the Intensive Technical Assistance process to all staff.
 OIB-TAC can provide this virtually to the DSA's staff.
 It is helpful for all staff to understand the purpose of Intensive Technical Assistance prior to participation as their opinion and ideas will be included in the process.